JieGroup/GenAI/docs/rag/index.md

 ### II.
 Generative Retrieval

 Two limitations of traditional information retrieval:

 - During training, the heterogeneous components in the traditional pipeline are difficult to jointly optimize in an end-to-end way towards a global objective.
 It also leads to errors accumulating and propagating among the sequential components.

 - At the inference stage, it requires a large document index to search over the corpus, leading to significant memory consumption.
 This memory footprint further increases linearly with the corpus size.

-Generative Retrieval is fundamentally different from the long-standing “index-retrieve” paradigm.
+Generative Retrieval is different from the “index-retrieve” paradigm.
 This model-based Information Retrieval system consolidates the indexing, retrieval, and ranking components into a single model, such as a large language model (LLM).
 The model directly generates relevant document identifiers based on a given query, bypassing the need for an explicit retrieval step.
 This approach has the potential to address the limitations of traditional retrieval methods by leveraging the generative capabilities of modern language models.

 The Differentiable Search Index (DSI) is a popular generative retrieval framework that reflects its approach in the context of generative retrieval through a specific formulation of the objective function.
 In the DSI model, the focus is on directly generating relevant document identifiers based on a given query.